 We conducted a comprehensive genome-wide DNA methylation investigation to human genome in a large sample size including normal, cancer tissues and cancer plasmas.
+Based on the high methylation haplotype, we estimated the WB contribution the most component of the cfDNA (~65.2%) which has also been demonstrated by several previous paper.
+We also found the primary tumor tissue and tissue-of-origin made the second and third contribution to the cfDNA (12% and 6%, respectively).
+However, the level of the contribution from cancer tissue and tissue-of-origin might be over-estimated since we observed other normal tissues such as liver and stomach also have large number of shared HMH with cancer plasma samples.
 Among all the normal tissues, colon, lung would be most abundant and brain is the least component of the DNA contribution which might be caused by blood brain barrier.

 We identified large number of significant different methylated MHB fragments in cancer plasmas and large number of them have been previously identified as the promising DNA methylation predictor for cancer non-invasive diagnosis were validated to be high frequently methylated in cancer plasmas.
-We also demonstrate that providesThe prediction performances based on MHL and average 5mC within in genomic interval are better than the single CpG site analysis which mainly caused by high variation and high missing ration for single CpGs among the samples of same groups which indicating the methylation predictor would be more powerful when more continuous CpG site were measured and analysis together.
+We also demonstrate that MHL have powerful ability to detect rare (<1.0%) long continuous methylated fragment compared with 5mC level and the power positively correlated with the number of continuous methylated CpGs.
+We observed that the MHL signal will be 10-20 time higher than 5mC level when the number of continuous CpG site come up to 6 CpGs.
+Our result provide a model to detect rare cancer specific long continuous methylated fragment.
+The prediction performances based on MHL and average 5mC within in genomic interval are better than the single CpG site analysis which mainly caused by high variation and high missing ration for single CpGs among the samples of same groups which indicating the methylation predictor would be more powerful when more continuous CpG site were measured and analysis together.

 We observed that the reads length in the BS-seq or RRBS would influence the length and number of the MHB and hence our results might represent the lower bound of the true MHBs in the human genome.
-On the other side, the profile of the methylation haplotype were also influenced by the sequencing depth.
+On the other side, the profile of the methylation haplotype was also influenced by the sequencing depth.
 A high sequencing depth were required to obtain the high coverage for all the haplotypes especially when the genomic windows or sequencing length was long.
 However, our present study has shown the powerful advantage for the application of methylation haplotype based analysis in cancer diagnosis and tumor-of-origin prediction for the plasma from cancer patients with current prevalent GWBS and RRBS methodology.
 Since the MHB regions represent the specific human genome which exhibit highly coordinated methylation, the methylation status for MHB would be more useful to be predictor for the diagnosis or the phenotype identification.
 Together with previous evidence that epigenetic biomarker panel composed by large number of single CpG 15, nucleosome footprint 16, methylation haplotype load in the methylation haplotype regions are also promising tool for non-invasive cancer diagnosis and tumor-of-origin mapping.

 Summary